gsalaman/astro_notes/journal.md

 Means each micro-step is 360/3200 = .1125 degrees, or 6.75 arc minutes.
 5 nudges means my FOV is 33.75 arc minutes wide.
 ```
 Note that *doesn't* match my 70 arc-minute calculation...off by about a factor of 2.
-Gonna have to try it on the moon tonight...
+Dug up a pic of the moon from 11/4:  moon was 1790 pixels in diameter.
+Checking ephemeris:  moon was 1788 arc seconds.
+That's pretty close to 1 pixel per arc second.  :)

 I'm also worried about vibration.
 Just typing at the chair made the scope wiggle...and it would eventually stabalize.
 Is the action of the stepper gonna be too big a vibration?
 What about wind?